Preparing a disaster plan for your pet

 Despite this, animals are rarely included in national emergency response programmes.
 With over 50 years of rescuing animals in disasters, we are helping governments and communities around the world to better prepare for disasters.

 Here is our checklist so you can prepare an emergency kit and make sure you are ready to protect your pets

-2. Make sure identification tags are up-to-date and securely fastened to your pet's collar.
+5. Identification tags: Make sure these are up-to-date and securely fastened to your pet's collar.

-3. Identify a shelter that can host both you and your pet.
-Make sure you have a carrier and a leash that you can use to transport your pet.
-Practice getting them in and out of the carrier so they are familiar with the routine.
+6. Shelter: Identify a shelter that can host both you and your pet.
+Also, have a carrier and a leash that you can use to transport your pet - practice getting them in and out of the carrier so they are familiar with the routine.

 Disaster plans are not just for pets.
-If you have other animals in your care, such as livestock, make sure you have a plan ready.
+If you have other animals in your care, such as livestock, ensure you also have a plan ready.